 This must be done if you are accepting credit card payments or Arlo won't be able to export orders as it won't know where to put the revenue in Xero.

 - Carefully review the additional integration settings and behaviour.

 - Press Save.

-- (Optional) If you have multiple regions in Arlo and a separate Xero account for each region you can connect a separate Xero account to each region.
+- (Optional) If you have multiple regions in Arlo and a separate Xero account for each region you can connect a separate Xero account to each region, provided the timezone in your Xero accounts matches your default Arlo regions timezone.
 Contact Arlo Support to turn on regionalised Xero integration.
 If you don't want to do this, orders for all regions in Arlo will go to a single Xero account and your Xero account will need to be set up with multi-currency capability.

-This section explains the processes used with the Xero integration, such as creation and exporting of orders, the addition of payments, and managing cancellations and refunds.
+This section explains the processes used with the Xero integration when an order/credit note is connected to Xero, such as the creation and exporting of orders, the addition or removal of payments, and managing cancellations and refunds.

-- Orders submitted with alternative payment methods are exported to Xero and the order is marked as unpaid in both systems until you add payments to the order in Xero.
+- Orders submitted with alternative payment methods are exported to Xero when the order is approved, or an invoice is sent.
+The order is marked as unpaid in both systems until you add payments to the order in Xero.

 - You can view exported Arlo orders easily by clicking View in Xero.